 After receiving a degree in music from Trinity College, Lacroix spent fifteen years at WGMS in Washington, with stints at VOA, KDFC San Francisco and at Baltimore's WJHU and WBJC.

-Lacroix lives in Baltimore’s Federal Hill with her husband and their cat, “Random,” Labradoodle, “Skipper,” and English Bulldog, “Chopper.”
-Her hobbies include singing lessons, yoga and running with the above-mentioned Labradoodle.
+Lacroix lives in DC's SW Waterfront with her husband and their cat, “Random,” and Labradoodle, “Chessie.”
+Her hobbies include singing with the Bach in Baltimore choir, yoga and running with the above-mentioned Labradoodle.